JamesCalingo/JavArcade/README.md

 I figured since I had quite a few of them that I should have a place to put them all in.

-Of course, I could put more things here (i.e. things I've worked on in other languages), but I currently don't have a way of
+Of course, I could put more things here (i.e. things I've worked on in other languages), but I currently don't have a way of making them available online.

 ===